July 1 - July 29, 2014: Summer in Maryland

 instruction for each participant's individual level.

-Conversational groups with American students
+Conversational activities with American students

-improve general speaking skills.
+and families improve general speaking skills.
 This practice helps

-students gain self confidence speaking in
+students gain self-confidence speaking in

 public and with other students in the program.